ArthurGareginyan/my-custom-styles/readme.txt

 A. Simply go to the plugin settings page, place your custom CSS code in the field, switch the toggle to the "ON" position and click the "Save changes" button.
 Enjoy the result of applying your custom CSS code.
 It's that simple!
 You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`CSS Inserter`".

-= Q. How much of CSS code (characters) I can enter in the text field? =
+= Q. How much of CSS code (characters) I can enter in the code editor? =
 A. We don't limit the number of characters.

 = Q. Does this plugin requires any modification of the theme? =